smalltong02/keras-llm-robot/readme.md

   ./tools/ssl-proxy-darwin -from 0.0.0.0:4480 -to 127.0.0.1:8818
   ```

-  As an example with Ubuntu, You can access the service from other PCs on the local network after starting the reverse proxy with ssl-proxy-darwin:
+  As an example with Ubuntu, You can access the Server from other PCs on the local network after starting the reverse proxy with ssl-proxy-darwin:

   ![Image1](./img/Start_Server_Ubuntu.png)
   Start Server on Ubuntu.